 Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 Both phones are priced roughly the same and boast cutting-edge hardware.
-For better or worse, AI is here to stay and that’s the current hook every manufacturer is grabbing on in order to sell their expensive devices.
+For better or worse, AI is here to stay, and that’s the current hook every manufacturer is grabbing on to sell their expensive devices.
 The iPhone 16 Pro Max and Pixel 9 Pro XL support the best AI advancements from each camp.
 The question is, which one should you give your money to?

 Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Design and display

 If you love holding large slabs of glass and metal, you’ll love both these phones.
-The Pixel 9 Pro XL is a true successor to the Pixel 8 Pro since it has similar dimensions.
-Google has changed the design quite a bit this year and it looks pretty epic in my opinion.
-The flattened side frame actually makes it look more like an iPhone than ever, and the aluminum and scratch-resistant glass gives it a very premium feel in the hand.
+The Pixel 9 Pro XL is a true successor to the Pixel 8 Pro since it has similar dimensions: 162.8 x 76.6 x 8.5mm and 150.5 x 70.8 x 8.9mm, respectively.
+Google has changed the design quite a bit this year, and it looks pretty epic, in my opinion.
+The flattened side frame makes it look more like an iPhone than ever, and the aluminum and scratch-resistant glass give it a premium feel in the hand.
 It’s a bit heavy at 221g, but not too chunky.

-The iPhone 16 Pro Max is pretty much indistinguishable from its predecessor at first glance.
-It’s grown a bit larger due to the bigger screen, and it’s slightly bigger than the 9 Pro XL in hand.
-It’s also heavier at 227g, but surprisingly slimmer than the Pixel at 8.3mm in depth.
-The Pro Max uses a sturdier titanium material for the frame and Apple’s own concoction for a scratch-protective glass which it calls Ceramic Shield.
-The phone gets a new dedicated camera button with haptic feedback, which lets you control various camera settings depending on how you press it.
+At first glance, the iPhone 16 Pro Max looks almost identical to its predecessor.
+It’s grown a bit larger due to the bigger screen, and slightly bigger than the 9 Pro XL in hand.
+It’s also heavier at 227g but surprisingly slimmer than the Pixel at 8.3mm depth.
+The Pro Max uses a sturdier titanium material for the frame and Apple’s concoction for a scratch-protective glass called Ceramic Shield.
+The phone gets a new dedicated camera button with haptic feedback, which lets you control different camera settings depending on how you press it.
+For example, press once for a picture and long-press for a video.

-Both phones have an IP68 rating, for dust and water resistance.
-Neither has expandable storage, so you need to think long and hard before picking a variant.
-Apple and Google use USB Type-C (USB 3.2) so file transfer speeds should be similar.
+Both phones have an IP68 rating for dust and water resistance, meaning they are totally sealed from dust and can be submerged in water for up to 1.5 meters for 30 minutes.
+Neither phone has expandable storage, so it's important to consider your storage needs carefully before choosing.
+Also, Apple and Google use USB Type-C (USB 3.2), so file transfer speeds should be similar.

-The displays on both phones are quite impressive.
+The displays on both phones are impressive.
 The Pixel 9 Pro XL has a 6.8-inch OLED display with a high resolution of 2,992x1,344 pixels.
-There’s LTPO tech, which means the refresh rate can vary from 1Hz to 120Hz.
+It has LTPO tech, which means the refresh rate can vary from 1Hz to 120Hz.
 The display has a 20:9 aspect ratio, full support for HDR playback, and a peak brightness of up to 3,000 nits.

 The back of the Hazel Google Pixel 9 Pro XL